 As a strong supporter of children learning through play, I want to share with you the Top 3 Benefits of learning through play.

-Who doesn’t want to play “grocery store” or “rocket to the moon”?
+What child doesn’t want to play “grocery store” or “rocket to the moon”?

 For example, an 18 month old will pretend to feed a doll or cover a teddy bear with a blanket so the bear can go to sleep.